caddyserver/caddy/README.md

 ### Features

+- TLS
+- FastCGI (mostly for PHP sites)
-- SSL (TLS)
+- WebSockets
+- IPv4 and IPv6 support
 - Gzip
-- FastCGI (yes, it can serve PHP sites)
+- Custom headers
 - Logging
-- Rewrite
-- Redirect
+- Rewrites
-- Extensionless (clean) URLs
+- Redirects
 - Multi-core
-- Custom headers
+- + more

 Caddy is designed to be super-easy to use and configure.